sandeshShahapur/ADeveloperHasNoName/content/glossary.md

   Request: Often, it is the {{< glossary term="backend" >}} that stores and handles data, performs operations, etc. The {{< glossary term="client" >}}/{{< glossary "frontend" >}} when it needs data or wants to perform an operation, it must ask the backend {{< glossary term="server" >}} to do so.
 This asking is called a request, often over the network.
 The server processes the request and sends back a {{< glossary term="response" >}}.

+  RunTime: The period when a program is running i.e. it is in execution/operation and is performing its tasks.
+The runtime of a program starts when it is executed and ends when it is terminated.

   server: A computer program or a device that provides functionality to other devices or programs, known as {{< glossary term="client" displayTerm="client" >}}, by responding to their requests.
 These devices are typically dedicated to serving the needs of other programs or users, therefore being powerful machines which lack output devices like a monitor.

   Server-Process: A program that runs on a computer an a specific {{< glossary term="port" displayTerm="port" >}} and listens for incoming requests from {{< glossary term="clients" displayTerm="clients" >}} over a network.
 It processes these requests and sends back responses to the clients.
 E.g., a web server, database server, etc. These processes usually run on a {{< glossary term="server" displayTerm="server" >}} machine.